What is Nicotine?

 Nicotine, found in cigarettes, cigars, snuff, pipe tobacco, and chewing tobacco, is highly addictive.
-It is easily absorbed in the bloodstream when the tobacco product is smoked, inhaled or chewed.
+It is easily absorbed in the bloodstream when the tobacco product is smoked, inhaled, or chewed.
 Nicotine stimulates the adrenal glands to release epinephrine or adrenaline.
-Epinephrine increases respiration, blood pressure and heart rate as this hormone stimulate the central nervous system.
+Epinephrine increases respiration, blood pressure and heart rate as this hormone stimulates the central nervous system.
 Nicotine is similar to heroin and cocaine in the sense that all three chemicals increase the levels of the neurotransmitter dopamine, thus affecting the reward and pleasure of brain pathways.

 Forms and Routes of Administration

 Nicotine is available in various products that contain tobacco.
 Such products contain different levels of nicotine but no amount is too little to render this substance harmless.